Posts

 Image

-The LORD never fails to send in timely helps to this stubborn and stupid mule.
-This particular verse has time and again ministered to me.
-Yet in my devotions this morning, it gently spoke to me a truth I always seem to forget: He said to them, “Come with me privately to an isolated place and rest a while” (for many were coming and going, and there was no time to eat).
+Oh, the inexhaustible mercy of our God!
+The LORD never fails to dispatch timely and unmerited helps even unto this most stubborn, slow, and foolish mule!
+It is true that a particular passage of Holy Scripture hath, time and again, provided sweet, profound ministration to my sinking spirit.
+Yet, even in the stillness of my private devotions this very morning, that same passage did speak once more, gently revealing a simple, vital truth that my poor heart doth seem perpetually prone to forget: He said to them, “Come with me privately to an isolated place and rest a while” (for many were coming and going, and there was no time to eat).
 Mark 6:31 The following is part of my lecture notes taken from a recorded seminar of Puritan Reformed Theological Seminary.
 "Putting in long stressful hours in the Lord's work doesn't grant one immunity from the laws of health.
 The minister must eat nutritionally, sleep sufficiently and live relaxingly.
-I had to learn the lesson of relaxation the hard way.
-Remember that the Israelites didn't keep the Sabbath year.
-And the punishment was that they would have the Sabbath year spent in exile.
-So they missed 70 Sabbath years.
-They were going to spend 70 years in exile.
-I think that does work out in a lot
+I had to learn the lesson of relaxation...